alexboia/WP-Trip-Summary/help/src/en_US/index.md

 - trekking/hiking trips.

 It reflects one's subjective evaluation of how hard the trip was, in terms of effort.
-The plug-in provides the following pre-defined options (with English and Romanian translations):
+The plug-in provides the following pre-defined options (with English, French and Romanian translations):

 - Easy;
 - Medium;